Watchable Wildlife FAQ

 Nestlings- Nestlings have either no feathers or are covered by short feathers.
 If you are concerned that the bird fell from the nest and is too young, you may try to return the bird to the nest.
 If the nest has been destroyed or is too high and is unreachable, you may substitute a strawberry basket or small box lined with tissue and suspend it from a branch near to where you believe the nest is located.
 Contrary to the old tale that an adult bird will reject a nestling touched by a human, birds typically have a very poor sense of smell.
 They do however have very strong parental instincts and will usually continue caring for their young even out of the nest.
 Adult birds are cautious, so do not be alarmed if the parents do not immediately return.
 It may take more than an hour after a disturbance before they return to the nest or nestling.
 During this period it is essential for you to keep your distance.

 Fledglings- Fledgling birds are typically fully feathered, but have short tail and wing feathers.
-They are able to walk, hop, and flap and may attempt short flights, and are still being cared for by the parents.
+They are able to walk, hop, and flap and may attempt short flights, and are still being cared for by their parents.
 If you find a fledgling, it should be left alone or at the most, placed into a nearby shrub away from predators.
-Keep people and pets away so the parents will continue to care for it.
+Keep people and pets away so the parents will continue to care for them.
 The term fledgling means that the bird has left the nest.
 If you try to put it back into the nest, it will likely jump out again.

 For more information see: Cornell Lab of Ornithology orphaned bird page